 When the song slowly fades a tear runs down her face, reflecting the bright stage lights.
 “Sorry,” she says from the stage, “that one is really hard to get through.”
 It’s clear that this isn’t just a performance for Ara.
 It’s a raw expression of both her joy and her sorrow, and part of her identity as a transgender woman.

-Earlier that day, I sat down with Ara, having connected with her through Birmingham AIDS Outreach’s (BAO’s) Magic City Wellness Center—one of Avita’s more than 320 covered entity partners.
+We originally connected with Ara through Birmingham AIDS Outreach’s (BAO’s) Magic City Wellness Center—one of Avita’s more than 320 covered entity partners.
 We were there to learn more about Ara’s health care journey, specifically her experiences as a trans woman.

 “I’ve been performing on stage for as long as I can remember,” says Ara.
 “I found out my friend was going to start doing drag, so I was like, ‘That’s what I want to do.’